Nidiots/rahuldairy/README.md

-This is repository for websote http://www.rahuldairy.com
+This is repository for websote http://www.rahuldairy.com , Follow us on https://www.facebook.com/rahuldairyjhansi